mike-ivs/machine-learning-novice-sklearn/_episodes/01-introduction.md

 The term machine learning (ML) is often mentioned alongside artificial intelligence (AI) and deep learning (DL).
 Deep learning is a subset of machine learning, and machine learning is a subset of artificial intelligence.

-AI is a broad term used to describe a system possessing a "general intelligence" that can be applied to solve a diverse range of problems, often mimicking the behaviour of intelligent biological systems.
-Modern attempts are getting close to fooling humans, but while there have been great advances in AI and ML research, human-like intelligence is only possible in a few specialist areas.
-Despite this technical definition, AI is often used to describe ML and DL systems in general.
+AI is increasingly being used as a catch-all term to describe things that encompass ML and DL systems - from simple email spam filters, to more complex image recognition systems, to large language models such as ChatGPT.
+The more specific term "Artificial General Intelligence" (AGI) is used to describe a system possessing a "general intelligence" that can be applied to solve a diverse range of problems, often mimicking the behaviour of intelligent biological systems.
+Modern attempts at AGI are getting close to fooling humans, but while there have been great advances in AI research, human-like intelligence is only possible in a few specialist areas.

 ML refers to techniques where a computer can "learn" patterns in data, usually by being shown many training examples.
 While ML algorithms can learn to solve specific problems, or multiple similar problems, they are not considered to possess a general intelligence.
 ML algorithms often need hundreds or thousands of examples to learn a task and are confined to activities such as simple classifications.
 A human-like system could learn much quicker than this, and potentially learn from a single example by using it's knowledge of many other problems.